swfiua/blume/doc/anpftu/april1.rst

 Now at this point we have this seeming random contribution of rotations, surely the net effect is zero?

-But the rotations vary smoothly, almost everywhere, so the add up rather than cancel out.
+But the hypothesis is that rotations vary smoothly, almost everywhere, so they add up rather than cancel out.
 Modulo the rhythm that we see as energy.

+Homogeneity is a feature of the inertial field.
+And a feature of gravity itself.

 The *Cosmic Microwave Background* has a thermal black body spectrum at a temperature of 2.72548±0.00057 K